feljost/fgpt/README.md

 The data used for finetuning is a mix out of 2 datasets found online:

+- [HuggingFaceTB/smol-smoltalk](https://huggingface.co/datasets/HuggingFaceTB/smol-smoltalk): A version of smoltalk by HF that is specifically for smaller model (makes up the bulk of the SFT data)
 - [Sebastian Rashkes Instruction Following Data](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/02_dataset-utilities/instruction-examples.json): This helps as it is an extremely simple dataset containing very short examples.
 As our model is not very good with context longer than a couple of sentences, this helps the model stick to short and concise answer.
-- [yahma/alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned): A cleaned instruction-answer type dataset that I limit to a maximum of 1000 characters for both prompt and answer
+- [yahma/alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned): A cleaned instruction-answer type dataset that I limit to a maximum of 1000 characters for both prompt and answer.

 ## Usage